andreasgrill/custom-dns-server/README.md

 ## Webservice
 A webservice is required that might take existing DNS server IPs as GET parameters and should return IP addresses separated by comma, or nothing if no change is required.
-The webservice and its exact URI can be specified in the `dns-server-repo` entry in [config.json](config.json).
+The webservice and its exact URI can be specified in the `dns-server-repo` entry in the config.json file.

+## Configuration
+The [default.config.json](default.config.json) file contains an example configuration.
+Create a copy of [default.config.json](default.config.json) and name the new copy `config.json`.
+The entries `domain`, `dns-server-repo` and `used-profile` must be adapted.

 [uci]:http://nbd.name/gitweb.cgi?p=uci.git;a=summary